Getting Started with Firebase Analytics for Apps/

 This one we’ll cover in this post – set up a Mobile Google Analytics property and use GTM to piggyback off the Firebase events in order to send screenviews and events to Google Analytics as you would with analytics tracking on a website using GTM.
 Make sure you select the Google Analytics Services SDK option, not the Firebase option (more on the Firebase option at the very end of this post):

-We generally recommend doing this in addition to using Firebase Analytics because you reap the benefits of both sets of reports.
 Google’s documentation actually lays out a few good points you can use to decide whether you want to use Firebase Analytics, Google Analytics or both.
 Some best practices are also provided for deciding how to segment the data into different properties in Google Analytics as well.

 For another day – BigQuery Integration!
 Enough said, right?
 Well, except a quick note on billing: you will have to enable a billing account for Firebase (since BQ is a paid tool) and choose the “Blaze” (pay-as-you-go) plan.
 If you’re not using the Firebase features other than Analytics (other features like Realtime Database, File Storage, etc.) you shouldn’t have any charges aside from BigQuery storage and query processing.
 In the Firebase project, select the gear icon in the left nav, Project Settings.
 Then go to the Account Linking tab and choose BigQuery.